LvalueReference/owm/README.md

 auto by_coords = weather.by<owm::geo_coords>(123.4, 567.8);
 ```

+In case of an API error, the `by()` method will throw an exception of type `owm::exception`, where you can get more specific information about the error.

 ## Response classes
 These classes contain methods that are described in the OpenWeatherMap API documentation